 I frequently talk with statistical programmers who claim that their "simulations are too slow" (by which they mean, "they take too long").
 They suspect that their program is inefficient, but they aren't sure why.
 Here are some tips and tricks that I've given to help programmers speed up their statistical simulations.
 Some of the tips apply to programs written in a high-level language, such as SAS/IML, but others apply to scalar languages such as the SAS DATA step, or even C/C++.

-These tips and others are detailed in my forthcoming book, Simulation of Data in SAS.
+These tips and others are detailed in my forthcoming book, Simulating Data with SAS.

 Tip #1: Vectorize the program